 Subcontracts.
 We have subcontracted a significant portion of the customer requirements under the Greek contract, and payments to the subcontractors are generally required only if we receive payment from the customer.
-In addition, the Greek contract requires us to lease certain equipment under an operating lease from our principal subcontractor for ten years as further described in Note 16 of the notes to consolidated financial statements for fiscal 2005.
+In addition, the Greek contract requires us to lease certain equipment under an operating lease from our principal subcontractor for ten years as further described in Note 16 of the notes to consolidated financial statements for the six months ended July 31, 2005 included elsewhere in this proxy statement/prospectus.
+In August 2004, when we delivered the System to the customer for use, our principal subcontractor began providing TETRA network services to the customer.
 On March 29, 2005, we received written notice from our principal subcontractor that the subcontractor intended to stop providing TETRA network services unless payment were made to the subcontractor in the amount of approximately \$9 million within 15 days of the letter.
 We provided the customer with a copy of the subcontractor's written notice.
-To date, the customer has taken no action on this matter, and the subcontractor continues to provide the services.
+The customer has taken no action on this matter, and the subcontractor has continued to provide the services.
+On September 8, 2005, our principal subcontractor provided us with written notice that the subcontractor will no longer commit to continue providing TETRA network services and asserted its entitlement to payment for the TETRA network and terminals, which have been used by the customer since August 2004, and its expectation of payment for any future use.
+We provided the customer with notice of this development.
+To date, the subcontractor continues to provide TETRA network services.
+Under the terms of the Greek contract, we are not obligated to provide TETRA network services to the customer until the customer has accepted the System.
 We have not recorded any revenue from the customer or accrued any subcontract lease obligation related to the TETRA services or System maintenance.